saboyle/qt-python-probability-space-visualisation/README.md

     A colour map linked to timed update, updating the visualization in near real time showing shifting probabilities.

-    The simulation shows uses brownian motion to simulate the moving probabilities.

 ##  Version 3 - async visualization (heatmap)